 "Race you," I challenge and he takes off in a flash, leaving me and my still sore ankle to chase after him.

 "Slow coach!" he calls out to me when he stops to catch his breath and looks for me, finding me far behind him.

 "Probably," I agree, finally catching up with him.

 I look around the land and see the outlines of some buildings in the near distance.
-The wood’s on our right hand side and carries on for miles and I’m hoping to stay away from it.
+The forest is on our right hand side and carries on for miles; I'm hoping to stay away from it.